rocky-linux/documentation/docs/guides/custom-linux-kernel.md

     !!!
 NOTE

-        The Linux kernel configuration editor specifically starts up looking for, and ends up generating, a file named .config (pronounced “dot config”) at the root of the kernel source tree.
+        The Linux kernel configuration editor starts explicitly looking for and generates a file named .config (pronounced “dot config”) at the root of the kernel source tree.
 This file is hidden.

 2. Launch the graphical kernel configuration utility: